 The Experience Economy in the Context of Design to Production Process Chains

 Today’s consumers expect to feel personally and emotionally addressed by products and services, and digitalization can confirm that expectation.
-Werner Busenius, VP Global Sales at Digital Manufacturing Solutions, outlines the challenges that the so-called experience economy holds for manufacturing.
+In this article we outline the challenges that the so-called experience economy holds for manufacturing.

 The term experience economy sounds very modern, but it actually dates back to the late 1990s.
 In a 1998 article for the Harvard Business Review, authors Joseph Pine II and James Gilmore suggested that product features per se are less and less decisive for consumers and customers, and that as a consequence they are not necessarily prepared to pay higher prices for supposed differences in product characteristics.

 Sentimental rather than rational choices: Experience as a motivator for purchasing decisions